 In the last moments of the match, you will want to wait until the very last second to move to the next circle.
 It’s best to ensure that you are waiting until the final moments to approach safety.
 You should take the long way around mountains and towns if you have the time.
 Frequently hop from cover to cover to track where enemies are.
 Hold off from engaging until there are five or fewer people remaining.

 Even then, you’ll want to take advantage of the fights.
 While players are distracted fighting someone else, pick the person who looks to have the upper hand and sneak up near them, or their fort.
 As soon as they win, unleash everything you’ve got.
-Destroy the foundation beneath them, use your explosives, and SMG to eliminate them.
+Destroy the foundation beneath them, and use your explosives and SMG to eliminate them.

 If you gamble wrong and the person near you loses the fight, that’s fine.
 Your remaining enemy likely won’t expect you to be in the same exact spot, so use those precious seconds to either take over the fallen foe’s fort or sneak up behind your final enemy.
 The SMG will be your best friend for nabbing that Victory Royale if you’re up close.
 Otherwise, you can take advantage of enemies going up against one another to “third-party” one of them from afar.
 Then, take out the other enemy who will likely be low on health at this point.
 It’s always smart to take advantage of a player who could be at low health after they just had an engagement with another opponent.

-Use the above tips to cement what kind of player you are; aggressive, sneaky, or somewhere in between.
+Use the above tips to cement what kind of player you are: aggressive, sneaky, or somewhere in between.
 That’s important because the most integral part of winning team matches in Fortnite is by taking advantage of what you and your teammates do best and communicating as effectively as possible.
 It does your team no good if they don’t know what your next steps are.

 Communication is key

 It might sound cliché, but communication goes a long way in Fortnite.
 This starts by dividing up the roles between you.
 You will want to constantly communicate.
 If you land in a town, take one house while your teammate does another.
-If you’re in a squad, always make sure each person has a partner to watch their backs.
+If you’re in a squad, always make sure each person has a partner to watch their back.
 Know who the leader is for your group and follow their orders.
 This person needs to be confident and quick in their strategy and skills.

 It is more manageable to win Fortnite as a team than on your own as long as you work in unison.
 Breaking up for long periods of time or causing drama will never end well.
 One of the best methods is to have someone act as the diversion while the other serves as a clutch shooter.
 This is an excellent strategy for when you’re getting close to the end of the competition, especially if your adversaries can’t tell how many are left on your team.